Gluten Free Banana Chocolate Chip Cake

 Gluten Free.

 This week, I came across a picture of a delicious-looking dessert while browsing Pinterest.
 It was a Banana-Chocolate cake, and I was shocked when I saw the title named it as a “Gluten Free” dessert!
 Whoa…really?
 Then I clicked on it and saw it was a recipe by one of my favorite bloggers, Jennifer Farley.
-I follow her on twitter too.
 She’s got culinary experience that she readily shares, and I can honestly recommend her blog as one to bookmark.

 The Cake.

-I read through the ingredient listing, and saw I had all but two, so I went to my local Sprouts for the remaining items: Sweet Sorghum Flour and Almond Meal.
-I asked Steve if he’d be my guinea pig on a gluten free recipe, and I began to make the cake.
+I read through the ingredient listing, and saw I had all but two, so I went to my local Sprouts market for the remaining items: Sweet Sorghum Flour and Almond Meal.
+I got excited about making this gluten free recipe, and even more so, about trying a new cake 😉

 The Taste.

 However, something was very different.
 You know that feeling you get, after eating a bit too much dessert?
 That “oh dear what have I done” thought, followed by the “where did that extra bulge in my stomach come from?”
 That feeling?
-Neither of us got that!
-The gluten free dessert only made the tummies happy!
+I never got that!
+The gluten free dessert only made this tummy happy!

 The Verdict: